 Do I need to meditate to benefit from mindfulness books?

 Not at all.
 Many of the best books on mindfulness are about bringing awareness to everyday life — washing dishes, walking, eating, talking — rather than formal sitting practice.
 That said, most teachers agree that a regular sitting practice (even just 5–10 minutes a day) dramatically amplifies the benefits of whatever you're reading.
 They work together well.
-A good journal like the HappyBook can help you bridge the gap between what you read and what you actually experience day to day.
+A good journal like The Five Minute Journal can help you bridge the gap between what you read and what you actually experience day to day.

 Is mindful coloring actually a form of mindfulness?

 Yes — and there's research supporting it.
 A 2005 study published in Art Therapy found that coloring geometric patterns significantly reduced anxiety in adults.
 The act of sustained, focused attention on a simple, repetitive task is fundamentally what mindfulness practice is — whether that happens on a meditation cushion or with a set of colored pencils.
-Coloring books like the Bold & Easy Stress Relief edition and the Disney Stitch Cosy Colouring Book are particularly well-designed for this purpose because their designs require just enough attention to quiet the mind without creating frustration.
+Coloring books like Secret Garden and Enchanted Forest are particularly well-designed for this purpose because their designs require just enough attention to quiet the mind without creating frustration.

 How long should I spend reading a mindfulness book each day?